JaxCavalera/spendulum/README.md

 ---

 # Summary
 Below are key learnings from working with the combination of, **Functional Components** and **React Hooks** without any additional state management tools.
-Uses [JSON Bin](https://jsonbin.io/) as a restful JSON storage / retrieval system.
+Uses [MossByte](https://mossbyte.com/) as a restful JSON storage / retrieval system.

 ## Hooks vs MobX vs Redux
 The main benefits to working with MobX over Redux have been the reduction in boilerplate, easier integration with async functionality and the ability to wrap a stateless functional component with `inject` and `observer` turning them into stateful functional components.